Caltagirone is an Italian town of 37.953 inhabitants in the metropolitan city of Catania in Sicily.

 It is famous for the production of ceramic, of which it is the largest regional center and one of the most important in Italy.
 For over two millennia, it has been a strategic point of control for many peoples who controlled the plains of Catania and Gela, including the Byzantines, Arabs, Genoese and Normans.
 It is also a significant agricultural center, due to its extensive countryside.

-The historic center was awarded the title of World Heritage Site by UNESCO in 2002, part of the Val di Noto consortium.
-Let’s begin our tour in splendid Caltagirone!
+The historic center was awarded the title of World Heritage Site by UNESCO in 2002, as part of the Val di Noto consortium.
+Let’s begin our Sicilian tours in the splendid Caltagirone, where history and culture come alive!

 Stairway of Santa Maria del Monte